jemisonf/jemisonf.github.io/_posts/2021-09-26-better-docker-builds.md

 ---
 layout: post
 title: Faster, Smaller, and More Secure Docker Builds
-short_description: A few steps to save you some docker pain
-draft: true
+short_description: Some simple steps for improved Docker builds
 ---

-For this post, I'd like to walk through some common pain points with Docker builds and how to address them.
-We're going to use an example application found on GitHub at [jemisonf/docker_builds](https://github.com/jemisonf/docker_builds/) to show each step along the way.
+For this post, I'd like to highlight some Docker features and techniques that are useful but often left out of entry level tutorials, or that you may have missed if you learned Docker more than a couple years ago and haven't closely followed the latest releases.
+I'm using Docker Desktop 20.10.8 in this post but as long as you're within a couple major versions of that I wouldn't expect any compatibility issues.

+I created an example application that we're going to use to test out the steps; you can find it on GitHub at [jemisonf/docker_builds](https://github.com/jemisonf/docker_builds/).
 For the final version, check out the `master` branch of the repo, or start with the `start-here` tag to follow along with the post.

 _Note: this post uses a Go app as an example, but should be applicable to non-Go apps as well.
 If you're familiar with Docker but not Go, you can just skip over the Go-specific parts._